This qualification has two stages, each comprising two 60-credit modules.

 - At Stage 1 you’ll study two introductory modules on criminology and psychology.

-- At Stage 2 you’ll take a more focused look at criminology and psychology.
+- At Stage 2 you’ll look at criminology and psychology in greater depth.

 Optional Access module – visit Entry requirements to find out about starting this course with a preparatory Access module.